gabriel2m/jaya-credit-card-payment/README.md

 - **NOTIFICATION_URL** - the notification url used on payment creation (default: https://webhook.site/19cd79e4-2df8-4ff1-80c6-647f6172f801)
 - **CURRENCY** - the default currency used to manage the payment transaction amount, needs to be a valid currency code - see  [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) (default: BRL)

-See more configs in the Laravel [documentation](https://laravel.com/docs/10.x).
+You can see more configs in the Laravel [documentation](https://laravel.com/docs/10.x/configuration).